AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-mFISH.md

 ## Why measure gene expression in the imaged tissue

 Inhibitory neurons are not a single population.
-They comprise several molecularly distinct subclasses with different connectivity, different intrinsic properties, and different roles in cortical computation.
-The conventional way to study one of them is to choose it in advance, label it genetically with a Cre driver line, and record it in isolation — which gives one subclass at a time, in separate animals.
+They comprise several molecularly distinct {term}`subclass`es with different connectivity, different intrinsic properties, and different roles in cortical computation.
+The conventional way to study one of them is to choose it in advance, label it genetically with a Cre {term}`driver line`, and record it in isolation — which gives one subclass at a time, in separate animals.

 This experiment inverts that approach.
 All inhibitory neurons are labeled at